April in Iceland - What to do in Iceland in April

 Great tours to do in Iceland in April

 In the earlier part of April Northern Lights tours are on whenever the conditions are favorable, so you don’t have to miss out.
 This month of the year, when nature is changing so much, everything is particularly special and interesting.
 On 2nd April I returned from a few days staying in Akureyri, on Eyjafjörður in North Iceland.
 The frost-dressed scenery and frozen-over Lake Mývatn were really special – it was glorious to bathe at Jarðböðin, the Myvatn Nature Baths.
 A six days tour around Iceland would take you there and give you a great experience of all the special places in Iceland.
-April is also a great time to enjoy a whale watching tour from Dalvík, close to Akureyri, or from Reykjavík. Þingvellir National Park (Thingvellir) is especially beautiful when nature is turning green once more, a Golden Circle or Golden Circle and Silfra Snorkeling tour would give you time at Þingvellir.
+April is also a great time to enjoy a whale watching tour from Dalvík, close to Akureyri, or from Reykjavík. Þingvellir National Park (Thingvellir) is especially beautiful when nature is turning green once more, a Golden Circle tour or Golden Circle and Silfra Snorkeling tour would give you time at Þingvellir.

 Events in April in Reykjavík